 KWC works together with conservation organizations, Wisconsin DNR, county agencies, sawmills, loggers, secondary wood manufacturers, other natural resource professionals, and especially the KWC member landowners to create a positive long-term impact on the local forest resource and community.
 The Co-op is devoted to principles of sustainable forestry management that provide us with regeneration of trees; perpetual wood products; maintenance of soil, water, and air resources; continual wildlife habitat; and enjoyment of the natural world.
 Sustainable forestry dictates that as a resource is used it should be replaced by an equal amount of the resource grown – in a manner that will never come to an end.
 It uses scientific principles to manage land to allow for continuous deviations while keeping all ecosystem functions in place.
 Sustainable forestry recognizes human values along with the intrinsic value of land and nature.

 In 2011, KWC rented office space on Main Street in Viroqua, Wisconsin to make the Cooperative more visible to the public and in early 2012 hired a credentialed forester so that we could expand the management services offered.
 As demand for services increased, we hired a second forester in 2016.
 Today KWC offers an expanded list of management services as well as continuing the very popular educational events.

 Build a profitable, member owned and controlled organization of woodland owners dedicated to Sustainable Principles.

 Conserve capital while maintaining progress toward the Mission.

 Provide the membership with the tools they need to accomplish their land management goals.

 Investment in Land

-Encourage members to invest in their land to enhance its esthetic and economic value and its ecological health while maintaining property rights.
+Encourage members to invest in their land to enhance its aesthetic and economic value and its ecological health.